htried/pyspark_dp_beta/README.md

 # pyspark_dp_beta
-A simple pyspark script that implements the most basic Laplacian version of DP on (project, country, page, # views) tuples.
+The first notebook is a simple pyspark script that implements the most basic Laplacian version of DP on (project, country, page, # views) tuples.

 In order to execute this jupyter notebook, you need to ssh into an analytics machine (I'm using stat1005) and kinit to access HDFS, following the guidelines laid out on wikitech at this page: https://wikitech.wikimedia.org/wiki/Analytics/Systems/Jupyter#Access.